June 5th, 2012

 The recall election today -- in which the governor, lieutenant governor, and four of the offending Republican state senators are up for recall

 -- is the culmination of more than a year of acrimonious protest and heated debate about the future of Wisconsin -- and many feel -- by extrapolation -- the future of labor and the democratic party in America.

 Adding gasoline to an already raging political fire was the torrents of corporate and extreme right wing money poured into the state in support of their poster boy for destroying America -- Scott Walker -- who has outspent his Democratic recall opponent -- Tom Barrett --

 by 10 or 12 to one.
 Walker has benefited from more than $30 million dollars in Supreme Court - Citizens United "dirty" money -- some of which he has put into a "legal defense" fund Walker set up in anticipation of criminal charges being filed against him for some more than questionable tactics and uses of money that occurred during his tenure as Milwaukee County Executive before he became governor.

 So once again labor unions and ordinary working people are leading Wisconsin and the nation into the future.
 The only question yet to be answered -- and the answer will begin to reveal itself today in the recall elections in Wisconsin -- is what kind of future that is likely to be.

-By Frank Glenn • Posted in Wisconsin Recall
+By Byronn Glenn • Posted in Wisconsin Recall